How to Release Digital Products Faster: Reduce the Time to Market

 Why software development time to market matters

-In a world where new products appear every day and competition is becoming fiercer and fiercer, time is the most valuable resource.
-Every week of delay results in lost potential profits and smaller market share.
+In a world where new products appear everyday and competition is becoming fiercer and fiercer, time is the most valuable resource.
+Every week of delay results in lost potential profits and a smaller market share.

 Custom software development time to market is even more important, because there are fewer ready solutions, and developers need to work fast without any shortcuts like off-the-shelf software builders.
 While they still use ready modules to reduce time to market, they can still get trapped in wanting to build a perfect piece of software.